A downloadable collection for Windows and Linux

 King's Ransom, by Scott Elder, Loadstar 68

-In 1986, with Loadstar issue #42, managing editor Fender Tucker ("named for a guitar") came on board and would remain until issue #199.
-He was soon joined by associate editor Jeff Jones.
-The two would stamp the magazine with a distinctive voice for the next thirteen years, their run ending in 1999.
+In 1987, with Loadstar issue #42, managing editor Fender Tucker ("named for a guitar") came on board and would remain until issue #199.
+He was soon joined by associate editor Jeff Jones, and together the two would stamp the magazine with a distinctive voice.
+Fender's run ended in 2000.
 For context: the Commodore 64 was launched in 1982, and left production in 1994, an eon in the era of microcomputers.
 The C64 got started in the golden age of arcades, and production ended shortly before the release of Windows 95.
 And Loadstar then continued for yet five years after that.
-In fact, it kept going for another 50 issues or so, under the helm of the worthy Rev. Dave Moorman!
+In fact, it then kept going for another 50 issues or so, under the helm of the worthy Rev. Dave Moorman!

 QUADRILATION